brimdata/zui/docs/Remote-zqd.md

 # About Cookbooks

-Brim cookbooks provide an opportunity to "test drive" new and/or experimental features in the Brim application and related zq tools.
-They also walk through some details of the "innards" of how Brim and zq tools function and therefore may inspire other creative ideas.
+Brim cookbooks provide an opportunity to "test drive" new/experimental features in the Brim application and related zq tools.
+They also walk through some details of the details of how Brim and zq tools function and therefore may inspire other creative configurations.

 All efforts are made to disclose known caveats and limitations that are relevant to the configurations shown.
 However, due to the potential to